Amiga 2000: Variants

 The Amiga 2000 was designed with an open architecture.
 Commodore's engineers believed that the company would probably be unsuccessful in matching the rate of system obsolesce and replacement then common in the PC industry, with new models every year or so.
 Commodore's approach was to build a single system architecture that could span different models.
 Commodore was so successful at this that Info magazine judged that the A2000 would not become obsolete "until well after the turn of the century" at the earliest.

 The final design was the result of an internal battle within Commodore, which pitted the USA division, who wanted to build a system more like the Amiga 3000 (and 1000), against the German division, which was fresh from the successful introduction of the first Commodore PC-compatible systems and planned to include this capability in the Amiga 2000 from the start.
 The bottom-line practicality of the German design won out, and the final A2000 shipped with not only Zorro II slots, but a complement of PC standard (for the day) ISA slots.

 This architecture was subject to major revisions.
 The original motherboard was based on the previous Amiga 1000 with the addition of expansion slots, and so suffered all the same limitations.
 This was soon replaced by the "B2000-CR" version designed by Dave Haynie and Terry Fisher (whose names are printed on the board), which was instead based on the Amiga 500's improved design.
-The practical differences are that the early 2000 motherboard only has 512 kilobytes of ram installed, cannot be upgraded with newer versions of the chipset, requires the original processor to be removed when installing a processor card, and cannot use a video slot mounted flickerfixer.
+The practical differences are that the early 2000 motherboard only has 512 kilobytes of ram installed, cannot be upgraded with newer versions of the chipset, requires the original processor to be removed when installing a processor card, and cannot use a video slot mounted flicker fixer.

 The original Amiga 2000 shipped with just a single floppy drive for storage.
 This was followed up fairly early by the Amiga 2000/HD, which bundled an Amiga 2090 hard drive controller and a SCSI-based hard drive.
 In 1988, Commodore shipped the Amiga 2500/20, which added the Amiga 2620 CPU card to the CPU slot, a 14.3 MHz 68020, a 68881 FPU, and a 68851 MMU to the A2000, along with 2 MB of 32-bit-wide memory.
-The A2000's original 68000 CPU remained installed on the motherboard of these machines, but is not used.
+The A2000's original 68000 CPU remained installed on the motherboard of these machines and could be switched to by holding down the right mouse button when powering on the computer for better compatibility.
 In 1989 this model was replaced by the Amiga 2500/30, which added an Amiga 2630 CPU card: 25 MHz 68030 and the 68882 FPU with up to 4 MB of 32-bit memory.
 The A2630 card can also take a memory expansion daughter card, capable of supporting up to 64 MB of additional memory.
 Commodore built an in-house prototype of this, but never released one.